By Joey Dyer, GF Hardwoods

 A very hot trend right now is called live edged river tables.
 This is a technique that rips a live edged board down the middle, then places the live edges turned toward each other in the center of a frame, with a void left in between.
 The void is then filled with casting epoxy to resemble a “river” running between the boards.
 The epoxy can be made to look like marble, natural rock, clear like glass, solid colored, wavy colored, or anything you can conjure up.
 These tabletops can also be made to the exact dimensions you need, with length being the only limiting factor.

-This is a product in the developmental stages here at GF Hardwoods and Moss Sawmill.
+This is being produced here at GF Hardwoods and Moss Sawmill.
 It is a long process to get to the end product, because the slabs need to be kiln dried to a certain point.
 This will insure no warping, cupping, twisting or shrinking in the slabs.
 We plan on offering raw untouched slabs, so you can finish them in any way your imagination sees fit.
 If the interest is there we are also looking into doing some finished products and custom work isn’t out of the question.

-If you have been thinking about adding the rustic beauty of natural wood to your decor, then in the coming months we may have the solution.
-These can be the essential accent piece your home has been needing or just a great conversation piece.
+If you have been thinking about adding the rustic beauty of natural wood to your decor, call Molly Cooper, Interior Design Director at Cooper & Cooper, a division of our sister company Honest Abe Log Homes.
+Molly can arrange for live boards to become an essential accent piece your home has been needing or just a great conversation piece.
 Either way we feel these new creative products will turn into something that everyone will enjoy admiring.

 Left: Another amazing live edge slab to show off.
 We are getting more in stock each day.
 Some new ones are being dried now but will take 8 months to be dry enough to finish.
 We can also take orders and hold your piece until it is done.
 So come on by GF Hardwoods office and pick your slab out today!
 Contact Joey Dyer for more information.